 The single best thing about House Flipper on Steam Deck is that it works with minimal fuss.
-The out-the-box settings are enough to get by on, especially in handheld mode.
+The out-of-the-box settings are enough to get by on, especially in handheld mode.
 There are gains to be made in handheld, sure, but the main tweaking is only really needed when switching to docked mode.

 In terms of frames, expected in the region of 45 to 60 on the whole.
 There are drops when moving around outside of a home, and downloadable content packs require a little more tinkering, but on the whole, House Flipper comes easy to recommend on Steam Deck.

 After a more hands-on version of The Sims?
 That’s the hook of House Flipper.
 Rather than taking a top-down, overlooking viewpoint, House Flipper switches things up with a first-person perspective.